 Yet in 2012, John Teeling decided to sell Cooley and move onto pastures new.
 But his sons, Stephen and Jack, wanted to continue their family’s proud tradition of whiskey making.
 Indeed, the Teelings’ distilling lineage dates from 1782, when Walter Teeling opened a distillery on Marrowbone Lane in Dublin.
 After an exhaustive search, they decided to set up a modern, urban distillery in the heart of Dublin.
-The project was initiated in 2012, to bring distillation back to Dublin after a 125-year hiatus.
-In the late 20th century Ireland’s distillation industry was dying on its feet, a collection of fond memories and faded glories.
-But Ireland was a world leader in distillation during the 18th and early 19th century, with a surfeit of famous names operating in the capital Dublin.
+The project was initiated in 2012 to bring distillation back to Dublin after a 125-year hiatus.
+In the late 20th century, Ireland’s distillation industry was dying on its feet, a collection of fond memories and faded glories.
+But Ireland was a world leader in distillation during the 18th and early 19th century, with a surfeit of famous names operating in Dublin.
 The city was long associated with excellent quality spirits until the 20th century dawned.
-Once thriving markets contracted or in some cases disappeared; a refusal to move with new production techniques allowed Scottish distillers to steal Irish thunder, made worse by a war of independence at home and prohibition in the United States.
+Once thriving markets contracted or, in some cases, disappeared, a refusal to move with new production techniques allowed Scottish distillers to steal Irish thunder, made worse by a war of independence at home and prohibition in the United States.
 The last distillery of the first golden era of Dublin Whiskey shut its doors in 1976.

 But the Teeling brothers were determined to change all that.
-In March 2015 the Teeling Whiskey Distillery opened to massive fanfare.
+So in March 2015, the Teeling Whiskey Distillery opened to massive fanfare.
 It was situated right in the heart of the Golden Triangle, the historic distilling district of the city.
 From the outset, Jack and Stephen wanted their distillery to be a model of urban whiskey tourism, which has welcomed hundreds of thousands of visitors since its inauguration.
-Their first major milestone was reached in 2018 when Teeling launched its first Dublin-distilled whiskey, made using the single pot distillation method.
-Made from a blend of 50% unmalted barley and 50% malted barley, the whiskey is aged in a mixture of new barrique, ex-Bourbon casks and used wine barrels.
+Their first significant milestone was reached in 2018 when Teeling launched its first Dublin-distilled whiskey, made using the single pot distillation method.
+Made from a blend of 50% unmalted barley and 50% malted barley, the whiskey is aged in a mixture of new barrique, ex-Bourbon casks, and used wine barrels.
 Just 6,000 bottles of this amber nectar were made, selling out very quickly to critical and commercial acclaim.